brownricee/research-paper-summarizer/README.md

 # research-paper-summarizer
-Interactive website where users can upload research papers and have them summarized so that they can be understood easily :)
+Tool for people to upload research papers (in the form of a PDF), and have AI summarize it quickly in an easy way to understand.